Desert Gold (1936 film)

-Desert Gold is a 1936 American Western film directed by James P. Hogan, starring Buster Crabbe and Marsha Hunt, based on a Zane Grey novel and released by Paramount Pictures.
+Desert Gold is a 1936 American Western film directed by James P. Hogan, starring Buster Crabbe and Marsha Hunt, based on the 1913 Zane Grey novel of the same name and released by Paramount Pictures.
 The film's sets were designed by David S. Garber, overseen by Hans Dreier.

 The film is also known as Desert Storm (American reissue title).